Wearables: A Useful Data Source for Market Research?

-Many of these watches have built in sensors that can measure not only what the person’s heart activity is like, but how they are moving.
-This is important as movement obviously increased heart rate, so researchers need to know how much of their heart rate changes are due to activity and how much in emotional response to what they are seeing or doing.
+Many of these watches have built-in sensors that can measure not only what the person’s heart activity is like, but how they are moving.
+This is important as movement obviously increases heart rate, so researchers need to know how much of their heart rate changes are due to activity and how much in emotional response to what they are seeing or doing.

 The potential benefit of these devices is that people are wearing them whilst in real-world environments: in the shopping mall, cinema, whilst watching TV at home, or browsing retail websites; all the places in which market researchers are interested to know how people are responding to their messages.